 The ro-ro cargo ship Norstream moves out into the river, sailing towards Zeebrugge.
 It’s a regular route.

 The first view of DP World London Gateway.

 City of London, sunction dredger on its way up stream.

 Aasnes, general cargo sailing to Ijmuiden.
 Next stop, Amsterdam.

 This was once a landfill site.
 The foreshore is covered with bottles, broken glass and china, decomposing car batteries and general consumerist debris.
 It has been described as a toxic time bomb.
 Pollutants continue to leach into the Thames.

 For reasons I don’t properly understand, I always think Essex is a different shade of green to Kent.
 It could be the underlying geology and flora, or perhaps it’s psychological perception.

-DP World Thames Gateway.
+DP World London Gateway.
 The ships are the Eleonora Maersk, Marseille (in port) and Elbsun in the river sailing to Bilbao.